Akku-Craft/.github/CONTRIBUTING.md

 # Contributing to Akku-Craft

+> [!TIP]
+> Do you prefer the web version?
+Visit [https://akku-craft.usbverkehrtherum.de/contributing](https://akku-craft.usbverkehrtherum.de/contributing).

 Thanks for your interest in contributing.
 Akku-Craft is a small project, and outside help genuinely makes a difference — whether you're into embedded systems, web development, PCB design, or CAD.

+> [!NOTE]
-> **Note:** This is a brief overview.
+> This is a brief overview.
 For detailed contribution guidelines, check the `CONTRIBUTING.md` in the relevant repository.

 ---